 Who can see them

 Anyone who is an authenticated member of your team will be able to see team-only comments.
-They do not have to be specifically invited to that particular video to have access.
+They do not have to be specifically invited to that particular video or image to have access.
 For team admins and owners, the best way to check who could potentially see these comments is to check the team members tab in your account settings.
 Anyone listed here potentially has access.